yii2tech/ar-position/README.md

 ## Position saving <span id="position-saving"></span>

-Being attached behavior automatically fills up `positionAttribute` value fro the new record, plaing it to the end of the list:
+Being attached, behavior automatically fills up `positionAttribute` value fro the new record, placing it to the end of the list:

 ```php